 Reclamation of Indigenous Practices

-You’ll notice that the reclamation process often involves obtaining a spirit name, where individuals present tobacco to an elder who invokes ancestral guidance.
+The reclamation process often involves obtaining a spirit name, where individuals present tobacco to an elder who calls on ancestral guidance.
+These names carry deep responsibilities and serve as ties to land and heritage.

 The Process of a Meaningful Naming Ceremony